WHY IGNITE?

 IPC is a photographic club that puts the growth of every member at the heart of what we do…

-to develop photographic artists
+OUR MISSION: to develop photographic artists

 IPC aims to empower our members to become courageously creative while still striving for the highest standards of skill and technique